SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 ## Invited group

-We are happy to welcome members of the Wimmics team (Université de Nice).
+We are happy to welcome members of the Wimmics team (Université Côte d'Azur).
 This team will officially join the SeReCo Doctoral College from January 2026.

 ## Location